TuringLang/docs/markdown/03-bayesian-neural-network/03_bayesian-neural-network.md

-The probabalistic model specification below creates a `params` variable, which has 20 normally distributed variables.
+The probabilistic model specification below creates a `params` variable, which has 20 normally distributed variables.
 Each entry in the `params` vector represents weights and biases of our neural net.

 ```julia